Multiwave COVID-19 Prediction from Social Awareness using Web Search and Mobility Data: RESULTS

 \subsection{Parameter Sensitivity}

-The influences of model parameters in the SAB-GNN on the prediction performance are shown in Figure \ref{figure5}.
-Figure \ref{figure5}a displays the changes of RMSE for the fourth peak prediction with respect to varying numbers of symptom-related web search features used in the model.
-Note that there is a huge frequency discrepancy between different symptoms and we only feed the most frequent $k$ symptoms into our model.
-The result suggests that $k=8$ provides the best prediction performance.
-The potential interpretation is that: when $k$ is small, more symptoms contribute stronger connections with future infection cases; when $k$ is large, many weakly-related symptoms bring noises to the training and thus harm the prediction performance.
+The influences of model parameters in the SAB-GNN on the prediction performance are shown in Figure~\ref{figure5}.
+Figure~\ref{figure5}a displays the changes of RMSE for the fourth peak prediction with respect to $n_{w}$ (i.e., numbers of symptom-related web search features used in the model).
+Recall that there is a huge frequency discrepancy between different symptoms and we only feed the most frequent $n_{w}$ symptoms into our model.
+The result suggests that $n_w=8$ provides the best prediction performance.
+The underlying reason is that: when $n_{w}$ is small, more symptoms contribute stronger connections with future infection cases; when $n_{w}$ is large, many weakly-related symptoms bring noises to the training and thus harm the prediction performance.

-Next, we tune the numbers of layers $L_{1}, L_{2}$ in the GNN and LSTM modules (Figures \ref{figure5}bc) and conclude that $(L_{1},L_{2})=(1,2)$ yields the best prediction.
-It is reasonable that the simple model with a small number of parameters is preferred in this infection case prediction task whose training data is quite limited \cite{qiu2021miniseg}.
-Finally, we test the model in Figure \ref{figure5}d by varying $D_{1}$ and $D_{2}$ and observe the overall tendency that using more days' (i.e., $D_{1}$ is large) information to predict later fewer days' (i.e., $D_{2}$ is small) results in higher accuracy, which is consistent with the finding from the existing study \cite{panagopoulos2021transfer}.
+Next, we tune the numbers of layers $L_{1}, L_{2}$ in the GNN and LSTM modules (Figures~\ref{figure5}bc) and conclude that $(L_{1},L_{2})=(1,2)$ yields the best prediction.
+It is reasonable that the simple model with a small number of parameters is preferred in this infection case prediction task whose training data is at the hundreds level \cite{qiu2021miniseg} (each day is associated with one training sample).
+Finally, we test the model in Figure~\ref{figure5}d with varying $D_{1}$ and $D_{2}$ and observe the overall tendency that using more days' (i.e., $D_{1}$ is large) information to predict later fewer days' (i.e., $D_{2}$ is small) results in higher accuracy, which is consistent with the finding from the existing study \cite{panagopoulos2021transfer}.